Onrus Beach South Africa Whale Coast

-There’s nothing better than a South African beach with its surrounding mountains!
-I spent time at Onrus Beach yesterday and fell in love with the sky, surf, dogs, shorebirds, surfers, and children playing in the sand – totally mesmerizing!
-Binoculars are helpful for whale watching, but whales often come close to the coast giving their admirers a thrill!
+There’s nothing better than spending time at a South African beach surrounded by mountains!
+I enjoyed Onrus Beach yesterday and fell in love with the sky, surf, dogs, shorebirds, surfers, and children playing in the sand – totally mesmerizing!
+Binoculars are helpful for whale watching, but whales often come close to the coast giving admirers a thrill!

-I enjoyed lunch at Milkwood Bistro – a cozy neighborhood restaurant on the water.
-The service was great, food delicious, and ocean view hypnotic.
+I ate lunch at Milkwood Bistro – a neighborhood restaurant along the beach.
+The service was great, food delicious, and the ocean views and sounds were hypnotic.

 _____________